Need a Criminal Law lawyer in VIC?

 Exceptional circumstances test

-If the person applying for bail is charged with a Schedule 1 offence such as murder, treason or a serious drug offence, they will have to show the court that there are exceptional circumstances that justify the grant of bail.
-If exceptional circumstances do not exist, bail will be refused.
+If the person applying for bail is charged with a Schedule 1 offence such as murder, treason or a serious drug offence, or if they are charged with a Schedule 2 offence and have a serious criminal history, they will have to show the court that there are exceptional circumstances that justify the grant of bail.
+If exceptional circumstances are not found to exist, bail will be refused.

 Show compelling reasons test

-If the person applying for bail is charged with a Schedule 2 offence such as manslaughter, child homicide or an indictable offence allegedly committed while facing proceedings for another indictable offence, they will have to show the court compelling reasons why bail should be granted.
+If the person applying for bail is charged with a Schedule 2 offence such as manslaughter, child homicide, stealing motor vehicle, endangering public safety, or an indictable offence allegedly committed while facing proceedings for another indictable offence, they will have to show the court compelling reasons why bail should be granted.
 If compelling reasons do not exist, bail will be refused.

 Bail conditions